 Sale or Exchange of Shares.
 It is a taxable event for you if you sell shares of a Fund or exchange shares of a Fund for shares of another Fund.
 Depending on the purchase price and the sale price of the shares you sell or exchange, you may have a taxable gain or loss on the transaction.
 Any realized gain will be taxable to you, and, generally, will be capital gain, assuming you held the shares of the Fund as a capital asset.
 The capital gain will be long-term or short-term depending on how long you have held your shares in the Fund.
 Sales of shares of a Fund that you have held for twelve months or less will be a short-term capital gain or loss and if held for more than twelve months will constitute a long-term capital gain or loss.
-Any loss realized by a shareholder on a disposition of shares held for six months or less will be treated as a long-term capital loss to the extent of any distributions of capital gain dividends, if any, received by the shareholder with respect to such shares.
+Any loss realized by a shareholder on a disposition of shares held for six months or less will be treated as a long-term capital loss to the extent of any distributions of capital gain dividends received by the shareholder and disallowed to the extent of any distributions of tax-exempt interest dividends, if any, received by the shareholder with respect to such shares.